-For those new in the world of Home Theaters, we have conducted a short Q & A with our Senior Designer, Andre Pollard, to give you some insight on building a custom Home Theater:
+For those new to the world of Home Cinemas, we have conducted a short Q & A with our Senior Designer, Andre Pollard, to give you some insight on building a custom Home Theater:

 I am new to the world of Home Theaters, yet I would like to begin the process of creating one in my home.
 Where do I start?